As I sat pondering what I could write about for Valentine’s Day, my mind drifted over the sea of boys I liked before I met my husband.

 I was a really shy, awkward teenager when it came to boys.
 I only had one good guy friend in high school, and it was because I wasn’t even remotely interested in him (probably because he was nice!).
 The first boy I dated seriously didn’t show up on the scene until my freshman year of college.
 We’ll call him Alex.

 Alex was a good guy in a lot of ways — he was funny, easy-going, and could get along with pretty much anyone.
 But he treated me badly and I let him.
-He basically ignored me until he wanted someone to kiss (sorry, probably a little more information than you wanted about my personal life, but it’s important!) or cuddle with, and even after we broke up, he still had so much power over me.
+He basically ignored me until he wanted someone to kiss (sorry if that’s a little more information than you wanted about my personal life, but it’s important!) or cuddle with, and even after we broke up, he still had so much power over me.
 We didn’t go to the same school, but he’d always call me when he was in the area and I’d drop whatever I was doing to go see him.
 We were still affectionate.
 But it was very clear to me that I was something he was using to bide his time until something better came along.

 And sadly, I didn’t care because I loved him.
 I sought his approval desperately but never got it.
 I always felt like I couldn’t measure up to what he wanted me to be: I wasn’t pretty enough, funny enough, smart enough, anything enough.
 If only I could change myself — be better somehow — maybe he’d finally want me.

 It never really sank in that he was the one who needed to change; that he was the one who made our relationship so discouraging and unfulfilling.
-I’ll never forget the time I told him over Skype, crying, that my mother had cancer, only for him to hang up on me because someone rang his doorbell.
+I’ll never forget the time I told him over Skype, crying, that my stepmother had cancer, only for him to hang up on me because someone rang his doorbell.
 No explanation; he just hung up.
 When I confronted him about it later over text, he said he’d call me back.
 He never did.
 The worst part is that he did stuff like that all the time.

 It took me three years from the time we met to realize that if we did end up together, which was a real possibility (or at least I think it was; he mentioned marriage several times), I’d spend my entire life miserably chasing his approval.
 It terrified me.
 After many nights of crying and praying, I did what I should’ve done a long time before: I cut Alex out of my life.
 I knew it was the only way I’d ever get over him.